leopardcoder/tglab/README.md

 ___________________________________

-To run a project on windows: npm run start-win.
+To run a project run: node server.js
-On Unix/Max - npm run start-unix.